archiebenn/learning_C/README.md

 Will be coming soon!

 ## Python bindings with `pybind11`
-Learning about implementing C++ code into Python scripts with pybind which could be v useful for offloading some computationally heavy aspects of Python scripts to C++ functions.
+Learning about implementing C++ code into Python scripts with pybind which could be useful for offloading some computationally demanding aspects of Python scripts to C++ functions.

-So far, I have used for loops to get the sum of squares, with one written in C++ and one in Python (see `pybind/pybind_test01.cpp` and `.py`), to get this result to demonstrate binding usefulness:
+So far, I have used for loops to get the sum of squares, with one written in C++ and one in Python and both run from a Python script (see `pybind/pybind_test01.cpp` and `.py`), to get this result to demonstrate binding usefulness:

 ```
 Python loop time on 1000000000 iterations: 61.283s
-C++ loop time on 1000000000 iterations: 0.645s
+C++ loop time (in .py) on 1000000000 iterations: 0.645s
 ```